turbofoxwave/farty-vue/README.md

 # fart-vue
-A fun experiment in coding the human digestion process into a game.
+A fun experiment in coding the human digestion process into a game utilizing a Neural Network to store how gut digestion levels if solids, fats and fibers should be translated or classified into sound.
-Also....
-Lets test.. special keys....

 ## Project setup
 ```